wue-iot-note/wue-iot-note.github.io/docs/protocol-analysis/profinet-dcp/index.md

 ### Device Identification
 VendorID can be used to identify manufacturer, list of vendor ID can be found at [Man_ID_Table.xml](https://www.profibus.com/IM/Man_ID_Table.xml)<br>
+For Siemens device, the DeviceID has the format (DeviceClass/DeviceFamily)
 ```
 # Sample Wireshark Dissector Info, 002a is vendor ID for Siemens AG
 Block: Device/Device ID, BlockInfo: Reserved, VendorID: 0x002a / DeviceID: 0x0301